StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/add-an-alert-to-an-existing-case.md

 <h2>Procedure</h2>

 !!! tip "Bulk merge"
     To add multiple alerts to an existing case, go to the **Alerts** view and select :fontawesome-regular-square: next to each alert you want to include.
-Then select **Merge selection into case** at the top of the screen.
+Then select **Merge selection into case** above the list.
 This action merges all the selected alerts into a single case.

 1. [Locate the alert you want to merge into an existing case](./search-for-alerts/find-an-alert.md).